 Who is the adorable little friend in Being Tea’s logo?
-This is Luff, our beloved pet, with the important responsibility of “keeping it real.”
+This is Luff, our beloved pet, with the important responsibility of keeping humans connected.
 Here is his backstory…

-Luff is a plush buffalo/bison, and his cartoon form is the character you see on my website.
-He has been a part of our life (with my partner, Jonathan, who is the one who draws Luff) for over 18 years.
+Luff is a plush buffalo / bison, and his cartoon form is the character you see on my website.
+He has been a part of our life (with my partner, Jonathan, who is the one who draws Luff) for nearly 20 years.
 And he’s actually not just one, he is part of a herd that we keep.

 Called “luffabo”, luffs are imagined to be domesticated, house-friendly buffalo.
 Yes, all of them have names – when you meet them in person, you can ask which one is with me today.